webtranslateit/webtranslateit/README.md

 * a set of 4 handy rake task to fetch your translations.
 * a rack middleware to automatically fetch new translations from Web Translate It.

+Examples

+* See a [Rails 2.3 example app](http://github.com/AtelierConvivialite/rails_example_app) using it.
+* All the necessary changes have been made in [this commit](http://github.com/AtelierConvivialite/rails_example_app/commit/d88e4aa62b061f215d1784d76c94cd8613efc9bb)

 ## First steps

 * For each environment you want to use the gem, add to your config/environment/development.rb: